All Summer Long

 Why?
 Because trustees need a break, too.
 Because they're juggling vacations into their work schedules, taking their kids on college trips, organizing the neighborhood block party, getting to the ballpark, all while still doing their 12-month day jobs and contending with the fact that their children are out of school.
 The upshot is that they are more likely to be unavailable during the summer than at any other time of the year.

 Why?
 Because the effect of delaying the formation of practical details--committee composition, meeting schedules--is not linear but logarithmic.
-That is, if the composition of the Buildings and Grounds Committee is resolved in early August, the result of spastic phone calls throughout the summer from various leaders to current and past parents who "do construction stuff" and ultimately comes down to who's around to answer on the other end, then that committee is not set back two months in terms of its planning but is set back an institutional year or more.
+That is, if the composition of the Buildings and Grounds Committee is not resolved until late August, the result of spastic phone calls throughout the summer from various leaders to current and past parents who "do construction stuff" and ultimately comes down to who's around to answer on the other end, then that committee is not set back two months in terms of its planning but is set back an institutional year or more.
 And, in my experience, an independent school institutional year is an inverted dog year.
 Your school is celebrating its 50th anniversary?
 Congratulations on moving on to Second Grade.